rackerlabs/support-how-to/content/how-to/general/sjc2-data-center-relocation-colocation-customer-faq/index.md

 Additionally, if requested, we can carry out a physical audit of your environment and assist with the physical move.

 ### We have a leased line that terminates in SJC2.
-What will happen to this?
+What happens to this?

 If Rackspace provided the leased line, we will take care of this and work with you to schedule the change.
 If Rackspace does not provide the line, you should